 Representative Matters – White Collar and Internal Investigations

-- Represents major pharmaceutical companies in federal and state criminal and civil government investigations and internal investigations involving allegations of off-label promotion, anti-kickback statute violations, False Claims Act violations and other issues related to sales, marketing and pricing practices.
+- Major pharmaceutical companies in federal and state criminal and civil government investigations and internal investigations involving allegations of off-label promotion, anti-kickback statute violations, False Claims Act violations and other issues related to sales, marketing and pricing practices.

-- Represented special committee of independent directors of the largest US diagnostic-imaging company in conducting internal investigation of related party transactions by various directors.
+- Special committee of independent directors of the largest US diagnostic-imaging company in conducting internal investigation of related party transactions by various directors.

-- Represented former treasurer and chief financial officer of major pharmaceutical company in criminal, SEC and related civil investigations regarding allegations of accounting improprieties.
+- Former treasurer and chief financial officer of major pharmaceutical company in criminal, SEC and related civil investigations regarding allegations of accounting improprieties.

-- Represented clients in mutual fund (market timing/late trading) and insurance brokerage (bid rigging) investigations by the New York Attorney General.
+- Various clients in mutual fund (market timing/late trading) and insurance brokerage (bid rigging) investigations by the New York Attorney General.

-- Represented executives of Fortune 500 corporations and major accounting firms in securities and accounting fraud investigations.
+- Executives of Fortune 500 corporations and major accounting firms in securities and accounting fraud investigations.

 Representative Matters – Commercial

-- Represented pharmaceutical company in phenylpropanolamine (“PPA”) product liability cases.
+- Pharmaceutical company in phenylpropanolamine (PPA) product liability cases.
 In that regard, Michael supervised cases throughout the United States, deposing and defending numerous medical experts, coordinating trial strategy and litigation efforts nationwide and with other manufacturers.
 Litigation team won four defense verdicts; there were no plaintiff verdicts.

-- Represented mg technologies in connection with various commercial disputes in the United States arising out of mg’s $2 billion loss trading oil derivatives.
+- MG Technologies in connection with various commercial disputes in the United States arising out of mg’s US$2 billion loss trading oil derivatives.